Relative free splitting and free factor complexes I: Hyperbolicity: Hyperbolicity of relative free splitting complexes

 \subsection{Theorem \ref{TheoremRelFSUParams}: Parameterizing fold paths using free splitting units}

-In the absolute case, \FSOne\ Proposition~6.2 shows that fold paths, when parameterized using free splitting units, are uniformly quasigeodesic in $\FS(F_n)$.
-That argument relativizes with very little change to the current setting using free splitting units rel~$\A$, producing Theorem~\ref{TheoremRelFSUParams} below.
+In the absolute case, fold paths in $\FS(F_n)$ become uniformly quasigeodesic when they are reparameterized based on free splitting units, as proved in \FSOne\ Proposition~6.2.
+That proof relativizes with very little change to the current setting using free splitting units rel~$\A$, as shown in Theorem~\ref{TheoremRelFSUParams} below.
+Also, we show in Corollary~\ref{CorollaryCompFSU} that there is a simpler reparameterization, albeit with worse constants, based on component free splitting units.